Then they came for the trade unionists, and I did not speak out — Because I was not a trade unionist.

 May also be an Obstructive Bureaucrat.
 Frequently used by the villain for their Evil Plan, in which case, expect a Heel Realization when they recognize the threat and their role in it.
 May cause Pacifism Backfire.
 Compare with The Quisling, a leader who is literally in the employ of the villain.
 Opposite number to the Reasonable Authority Figure.
 See also Divided We Fall and What Could Possibly Go Wrong?
 Compare No Object Permanence, for when someone believes anything they can't see doesn't exist.

-- The Earth Federation slowly started to have this hat starting in Mobile Suit Gundam ZZ where they remain unsupportive of the Anti-Earth Union Group and Karaba in facing Neo-Zeon since they dont have much resources but they willingly abandoned many civilians during the Dublin Colony Drop.
+- The Earth Federation slowly started to have this hat starting in Mobile Suit Gundam ZZ where they remain unsupportive of the Anti-Earth Union Group and Karaba in facing Neo-Zeon since they dont have many resources but they willingly abandoned many civilians during the Dublin Colony Drop.
 It doesnt help that they made a deal with Neo-Zeon.
 Then in Mobile Suit Gundam: Char's Counterattack, they gave Char some gold and an asteroid just to stop him from doing more colony drops on Earth.
 But anyone who is familiar with Char such as Bright Noa and Amuro know that hes still going to drop the asteroid and theyre right.
 The Federations attitude increasingly became worse in the Late Universal Century, so much that theyre completely useless against the Crossbone Vanguard and the Zanscare Empire.

 - The Guardians of the Universe in the Green Lantern mythos frequently fill this role, most recently in the Blackest Night event, where all save two refuse to believe in the prophecy and the coming of the War of Light until it is too late.